Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.9.3
+# Announcing C-Blosc2 2.10.0
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release with many improvements in documentation and code (thanks to Dimitri Papadopoulos).
-We also fixed several issues discovered by the fuzzer.
+This is a maintenance release with a couple of important fixes.
+The first is bytedelta, which receives a new ID (35), whereas the previous one (34) is still available for backward compatibility.
+The second is a fix for the filter pipeline, which e.g. allows to use several shuffle filters in a row (thanks to Tom Birch).
+There are also several fixes for helping integration of C-Blosc2 in other projects (thanks to Alex Huebel).

+Due to the important fixes, an upgrade is recommended for all users.

 For more info, please see the release notes in: